-HOOKS INDEPENDENT SCHOOL DISTRICT NOTES ON ACCOUNTING POLICIES FOR FEDERAL AWARDS YEAR ENDED AUGUST 31, 2022
+HOOKS INDEPENDENT SCHOOL DISTRICT NOTES ON ACCOUNTING POLICIES FOR FEDERAL AWARDS YEAR ENDED AUGUST 31, 2023

-- 1. For all Federal programs, the District uses the fund types specified in Texas Education Agency's Financial Accountability System Resource Guide.
-Special revenue funds are used to account for resources restricted or committed to specific purposes by a grantor.
-Federal and state financial assistance generally is accounted for in a Special Revenue Fund. - 2.
-The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
-The Governmental Fund types and Expendable Trust Funds are accounted for using a current financial resources measurement focus.
+- For all Federal programs, the District uses the fund types specified in Texas Education Agency's Financial Accountability System Resource Guide.
+Special revenue funds are used to account for resources restricted to, or designated for, specific purposes by a grantor.
+Federal and state financial assistance generally is accounted for in a Special Revenue Fund.
+Generally, unused balances are returned to the grantor at the close of specified project periods. - The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
+The Governmental Fund types are accounted for using a current financial resources measurement focus.
+All Federal grant funds were accounted for in a Special Revenue Fund or, in some instances, in the General Fund which are Governmental Fund type funds.

 With this measurement focus, only current assets and current liabilities and the fund balance are included on the balance sheet.
 Operating statements of these funds present increases and decreases in net current assets.

-The modified accrual basis of accounting is used for the Governmental Fund types, the Expendable Trust Funds, and Agency Funds.
+The modified accrual basis of accounting is used for the Governmental Fund types.
 This basis of accounting recognizes revenues in the accounting period in which they become susceptible to accrual, i.e., both measurable and available, and expenditures in the accounting period in which the fund liability is incurred, if measurable, except for unmatured interest on General Long-Term Debt, which is recognized when due, and certain compensated absences and claims and judgments, which are recognized when the obligations are expected to be liquidated with expendable available financial resources.
 Federal grant funds are considered to be earned to the extent of expenditures made under the provisions of the grant, and, accordingly, when such funds are received, they are recorded as deferred revenues until earned.